jsunn-y/CARE/README.md

 | Name |  54.1 | 60.4 | 81.0 | 95.5 |
 | ... | ... | ...|  ...|  ... |

-## CARE Package: for dataset processing/splitting and reproducing benchmarking results
+## CARE Package: for reproducing dataset processing/splitting and reproducing benchmarking results

 ### Installation
 If you are only interested in using the datasets and train-test splits in CARE, skip the installation steps below and directly download the data from [here](link).
 If you are interested in the reproducing the dataset curation/splitting, training and inference, and analyses in our study, then proceed to clone this repo and install the CARE package below.
 The CARE package is capable of performing, in a single command, many of steps that are alternatively provided as scripts or jupyter notebooks.
 Note that the CARE package is still under construction, so please come back for working versions.